emerge-craziness/physics/README.md

 - `old_calculation`
 - `old_drawgraph`
 - `old_max`
 - `everything` -- It is for old versions of the programs.
-They depend on MPFR library (instead of CLN) and have no calculating optimization features.
+They depend on MPFR library (instead of NTL) and have no calculating optimization features.

 #Usage
 <b>`calculation`</b>` [datafile]` -- By default, "data" name is used.<br>